Review and next steps

 Model complex legal entities with proper types and relationships

-Handle multi-step legal processes using the CONTRACT approach
+Handle multi-step legal processes using the PROVISION approach

 Organize complete regulatory schemes using the three-layer architecture